About Me

 Research Interests

-My research research lies at the intersection of artificial intelligence, cognition, and education, particularly developing advanced machine learning and natural language processing methods to enhance student learning experiences and support more effective teaching practices.
-Specifically, I investigate the application of large language models (LLMs) in combination with optimization techniques such as Retrieval-Augmented Generation (RAG), fine-tuning, and Reinforcement Learning from Human Feedback (RLHF).
+I explore machine learning and natural language processing methods to enhance student learning experiences and support more effective teaching practices.
+Specifically, I investigate the application of LLMs in combination with optimization techniques such as Retrieval-Augmented Generation (RAG), fine-tuning, and Reinforcement Learning from Human Feedback (RLHF).
+I am mainly utilizing LLMs and optimizing them within a multi-agent framework to create systems aimed at delivering personalized learning experiences.

 Other Interests

 In addition to my passion for technology, I have a deep love for the arts.
 From painting and music to movies and theater, I find inspiration in various creative forms.
 Movies and series captivate me, painting is my outlet for creativity, and music fuels my focus.
 Last summer, I delved into the world of acting and film direction in a school theater named Tazeh Theater, enhancing my understanding of cinematic storytelling.
+As a former and retired soccer player for Esteghlal F.C.
+U17, I continue my passion for the sport and occasionally join friends on the field.